Royal Palm State Park: Operation

+During the Great Depression, a camp for Emergency Conservation Work (ECW) operated in the park from a nearby base in Homestead, Florida, where the camp was located from October 1933 to June 1934.
+The ECW, later known as the Civilian Conservation Corps, contributed a massive labor force that the park had previously lacked; up to 200 workers could contribute to park maintenance, public relations (e.g. as tour guides) and construction.
+ECW personnel helped to replant an area that had been burned in a 1927 wildfire.
+Trail improvements and the laying of a telephone line into the park were important accomplishments of the ECW camp.
+Additional structures built included a deer yard, a concrete pond and various park support buildings, such as a garage.
+The workers also received a natural history lecture from Ernest Coe, an advocate of Everglades conservation.

 Termination

 The Florida Federation of Women's Clubs administered the park's operation for more than 30 years until President Harry Truman dedicated the Everglades National Park on December 6, 1947, after which the state park ceased to exist.
 At the ceremony, Mrs. Jennings presented a plaque representing the symbolic gift of the park to the nation.
 The former state park was the site of the first Everglades National Park visitor center and later became the Royal Palm Visitor Center within the park.

 On November 17, 2016, there was a celebration to commemorate Royal Palm State Park's centennial.